 The first paper “Peer Effects and Risk Sharing in Experimental Asset Markets”, jointly with Paul Gortner, Joel van der Weele and Sascha Baghestanian is currently a SAFE working paper and is under review at a finance journal.
 The second paper on “Trust, Trustworthiness and Selection into the Financial Industry” (joint work of Andrej Gill, Matthias Heinz and Heiner Schumacher) has been started in May 2013.
 All experimental sessions are completed.
 From February to May 2014 we wrote up the working paper and presented it at a number of conferences and workshops.
 The working paper is currently under revision at an economics journal.
 The third project “Signaling Cooperation” (joint work of Matthias Heinz and Heiner Schumacher) has been started in May 2015.
 All experimental sessions are completed.
 Currently, we set up a field experiment with human resource managers.
 We expect to have a working paper by the end of September 2015.

 |Sascha Baghestanian, Paul Gortner, Joël van der Weele||Peer Effects and Risk Sharing in Experimental Asset Markets|

 European Economic Review

-|2019||Corporate Finance, Transparency Lab||peer effects, laboratory experiments, risk taking, asset markets|
+|2019||Household Finance, Transparency Lab, Experiment Center||peer effects, laboratory experiments, risk taking, asset markets|